Curriculum Guide

 In Class VIII, students who are interested in science are encouraged to study an additional elective or AP course; however, there is no Class VIII science requirement.

-Astronomy (0.5 credits, fall)
+Applications in Experimental Science (0.5 credits, fall)

 Engineering Design I (0.5 credits, spring)